 Sometimes stem rotting may be caused by some standing water left on the branch after watering.
 This coupled with the heat from the sun can cause stem rotting.
-Richard, the guy behind Grafting Dragon Fruit, shares his experience with stem rotting here.
+Richard, the guy behind the Grafting Dragon Fruit YouTube channel, shares his experience with stem rotting here.

 The steps to rescue your plants are pretty similar to what we've explored earlier:

 - Use a sterile tool to cut off the rotted part